aimenux/CodingGameKatas/README.md

 # CodingGameKatas
 ```
-Some katas from coding game plateform
+Some katas from coding game website
 ```

 > In this repo, i m playing with some katas from [coding game web site](https://www.codingame.com/start).
 The repo is structured into 3 projects: